 What Are Elbow Hygromas?

-An elbow hygroma is a fluid-filled growth that occurs over the elbow joint.
-It is more commonly seen in short-haired, large breed dogs such as Labrador retrievers, German shepherds, mastiffs, and Great Danes.
-It starts as a small, soft, and moveable mass but over time it can get quite large and feel hard.
-Elbow hygromas are non-painful and can occur over any bony prominence or pressure point, including the 'sit bones' of the hip and/or hock ('ankle') joint, but it is most often seen over the elbow.
+An elbow hygroma is a fluid-filled swelling that typically occurs over the elbow joint.
+A hygroma starts as a small, soft, and moveable mass, but it can become large and hard over time.
+Elbow hygromas are not painful and can occur over any bony prominence or pressure point, including the "sit bones" of the hip and hock joints, but they are most often seen over the elbow.